 Although COVID-19 testing is more widespread and accessible now than it was at the beginning of the pandemic, not everyone needs to be tested.
 According to the Centers for Disease Control and Prevention (CDC), people who are experiencing symptoms, who have been in close contact with someone who has a confirmed infection, or those who have been referred by a healthcare provider need to get tested.

-Although most rt-PCR testing options for COVID-19 are intended for those experiencing symptoms or who have been exposed to COVID-19, you can now proactively test for a SARS-CoV-2 infection with our COVID-19 Test Home Collection Kit DTC* without having to complete an eligibility screener to confirm symptoms or exposure.
+Most rt-PCR testing options for COVID-19 are intended for those experiencing symptoms or who have been exposed to COVID-19.

 Public health officials or a healthcare provider may recommend routine testing for individuals with a high risk of exposure or severe illness.
 When or if you do get tested, you should consider taking measures to self-quarantine until you know your results.